Fattoresaimon/ArduinoDuPPaLib/README.md

 In this repository there is a library collection of the DuPPa boards for the Arduino IDE.

-All the boards are available on [Tindie!](https://www.tindie.com/stores/Saimon/)
+All the boards are available on [DuPPa Store!](https://www.duppa.net/product-category/i2c-devices/)